Looking for a business loan

 If you missed filing a return within the original deadline, you can file a belated return within 31st December of the relevant assessment year.
 If you miss this deadline too because of genuine reasons then you may file a condonation of delay request and ask the income tax authorities to condone the delay.

-Usually, a taxpayer files old returns in response to an income tax notice.
+Usually, a taxpayer files an old return in response to an income tax notice.

 A belated return is filed under section 139(4).

 Yes, a belated return can be revised.
 However, the last date to file a revised return or a belated return is 31st December of the relevant assessment year.
-Therefore, the revision must be done before this deadline.
+Therefore, the revision must be done before 31st December 2023.

 Yes.
 To complete the return filing process, it is mandatory to e-verify the income tax return.
 Therefore, you must e-verify the belated return filed u/s 139(4).